mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

 <b>Mabuchi:</b> Actually, this was also the case with the sedan.
 There were many discussions.
 There was a question of whether we should make it a little wider, but we felt that as cars become more popular, bigger is not necessarily better.
 We thought that there would come a time when we would return to the original dimensions.
 Also, in Japan, with road conditions and parking issues, we thought it would be fine for the car to have a character that is something like, "a small pepper with a spicy kick."
-As you say, there is some debate about whether it is comfortable enough for five people, but for a coupe, we think it is among the better ones.
+As you say, there is some debate about whether it is comfortable enough for five people, but among coupes, we think it is among the better ones.